 - Top with a poached egg.

-- Finish your Eggs Benedict with a generous blanket of Hollandaise sauce.
-Garnish with chives and serve immediately.
+- Finish your Eggs Benedict by pouring a generous blanket of Hollandaise sauce over each egg.
+Sprinkle with chives and serve immediately.

 Marc Matsumoto says